geky/gf256/README.md

-Unsurprisingly, finite-fields can be very useful for applying high-level math onto machine words, since machine words (u8, u16, u32, etc) are inherently finite, which we normally just try to ignore.
+Unsurprisingly, finite-fields can be very useful for applying high-level math onto machine words, since machine words (u8, u16, u32, etc) are inherently finite, we just normally try to ignore this limitation.

 In Rust this has the fun feature that the Galois-field types can not overflow, so Galois-field types don't need the set of overflowing operations normally